ViniciussCL/ViniciussCL/README.md

  # 👋 - Hi Programmer
  My name is Marcus Vinicius.
 I'm from Brazil and i'm currently living in Rio das ostras -RJ ☀.

- I'm actually learning logical programming , Python and i'm focused on Back-end programming ⚙.
+ Now I'm learning logical programming , Python and I'm focused on Back-end programming ⚙.

- Here you will se my evolution in the area
+ Here you will se my evolution in the area.

  Would you like to find me ? 🔎